EU to limit political ads, ban use of certain personal info | Technology

 The commission, the EU's executive branch, hopes that the 27 member countries and the European Parliament will have debated and endorsed the proposals in national law by 2023, in time for Europe-wide elections the following year.

-Companies like Facebook, Google and Twitter would face fines if they failed to comply.
+Companies like Facebook and Google, the two dominant players in the digital ad industry, would face fines if they failed to comply.

 Facebook, which has faced heavy criticism for its lack of transparency on political ads, welcomed the move.